Here's the only new piece of upholstered furniture I've bought since moving here. I love you zebra bench! :)

 We would love to add a center fireplace with built-ins on either side one day, but for now the hutch we got when we were first married (plus a coat of red paint) work just fine.

-The walls and ceiling were a chilly shade of blue--great for spas, but not for the place I sleep!
+BEFORE: The walls and ceiling were a chilly shade of blue--great for spas, but not for the place I sleep!
 The pergo floors were neat, but unfortunatley all the seams were warped from having dogs potty on them.
 This was the first room I started painting, but one of the last I actually finished!

 DURING: